AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 ### Android

-1. From the Android Menu home screen, tap *Settings.*
+1. From the Android menu home screen, tap *Settings.*

 1. Tap *Wi-Fi* on the menu.
-The screen listing all of the available networks will be shown (it is impossible to set custom DNS for mobile connection).
+The screen with all of the available networks will be displayed (it is impossible to set custom DNS for mobile connection).

 1. Long press the network you’re connected to and tap *Modify Network.*

-1. On some devices, you may need to check the box for *Advanced* to see further settings.
-To adjust your Android DNS settings, you will need to switch the IP settings from *DHCP* to *Static.*
+1. On some devices, you may need to check the box for *Advanced* to see more settings.
+To adjust your Android DNS settings, you will need to change the IP settings from *DHCP* to *Static.*

 1. Change set DNS 1 and DNS 2 values to your AdGuard Home server addresses.